No arrests more than a week on from Queensbury double shooting

 Met Police confirmed no arrests had been made in connection with the shootings, a week after it launched a murder investigation.

-The Metropolitan Police are investigating a separate firearms incident after two, possibly three boys, aged 13, 13 and 15 were shot in Harrow at the weekend.
+The Metropolitan Police are investigating a separate firearms incident after two, possibly three boys, one aged 13, one 15 and the other's age unknown, were shot in Harrow at the weekend.

-One of the 13-year-olds, believed to have been an innocent bystander, was treated in hospital for a shotgun pellet would to his head, while another is thought to have fled the scene before police and emergency services arrived.
+The 13-year-old, is believed to have been an innocent bystander, was treated in hospital for a shotgun pellet wound to his head, while the boy whose age is not known is thought to have fled the scene before police and emergency services arrived.

 A 15-year-old boy was also treated in hospital for gunshot wounds to his head.